Latest News and Events

 Welcome to The Newsroom.
 The latest press releases issued by Kings Dominion and details on upcoming events are all here.
 Working members of the media are welcome to contact the park with inquiries.

 Kings Dominion is owned and operated by Cedar Fair Entertainment Company, a publicly traded partnership that is listed for trading on The New York Stock Exchange under the symbol “FUN.”
-In addition to Kings Dominion, Cedar Fair also owns and operates ten other amusement parks, four water parks, one indoor water park, and five hotels.
+In addition to Kings Dominion, Cedar Fair also owns and operates ten other amusement parks, four water parks, one indoor water park, and four hotels.
 Cedar Fair also operates the Gilroy Gardens Theme Park in California under a management contract.

 The Kings Dominion Communications Department welcomes inquiries and visits from credentialed members of the news media for the production of high quality news features and programs about Kings Dominion!